ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

 In order to run the Menu microservice, execute:

 1. `cd refarch-cloudnative-wfd-menu`
-2. `java  -Deureka.client.enabled=false -Dribbon.eureka.enabled=false -Dappetizer-service.ribbon.listOfServers=localhost:8081 -Dentree-service.ribbon.listOfServers=localhost:8082 -Ddessert-service.ribbon.listOfServers=localhost:8083 -Dspring.cloud.bus.enabled=false  -jar target/JAR_FILE > /dev/null &` <sup>*</sup>
+2. `java  -Deureka.client.enabled=false -Dribbon.eureka.enabled=false -Dappetizer-service.ribbon.listOfServers=localhost:8081 -Dentree-service.ribbon.listOfServers=localhost:8082 -Ddessert-service.ribbon.listOfServers=localhost:8083 -Dspring.cloud.bus.enabled=false  -jar target/JAR_FILE > /dev/null &` where
-   _where
-   -Deureka.client.enabled=false turns off the Service Discovery functionality that Spring Cloud Netflix offers, -Dribbon.eureka.enabled=false turns off Eureka providing the [Ribbon Client Side Load Balancer](https://spring.io/guides/gs/client-side-load-balancing/) with the list of servers, -D<MICROSERVICE>-service.ribbon.listOfServers=localhost:PORT provides the list of MICROSERVICE (appetizer/entree/dessert) servers available to the Ribbon Client Side Load Balancer to be used during any REST call to those microservices, JAR_FILE is the build outcome (wfd-menu-0.0.1-SNAPSHOT.jar most likely),
+   - _`-Deureka.client.enabled=false` turns off the Service Discovery functionality that Spring Cloud Netflix offers_
+   - _`-Dribbon.eureka.enabled=false` turns off Eureka providing the [Ribbon Client Side Load Balancer](https://spring.io/guides/gs/client-side-load-balancing/) with the list of servers_
+   - _-`D<MICROSERVICE>-service.ribbon.listOfServers=localhost:PORT` provides the list of MICROSERVICE (appetizer/entree/dessert) servers available to the Ribbon Client Side Load Balancer to be used during any REST call to those microservices_
+   - _`JAR_FILE` is the build outcome (wfd-menu-0.0.1-SNAPSHOT.jar most likely)_
-   > /dev/null redirects the Tomcat server output so that our screen does not get filled and & will run the microservice on the background so that we can keep using our terminal
+   - _`> /dev/null` redirects the Tomcat server output so that our screen does not get filled_
+   - _`&` will run the microservice on the background so that we can keep using our terminal_
-3. `cd ..`

-<sup>*</sup> Again, you should see the PID for the Tomcat server running the menu microservice.
+Again, you should see the PID for the Tomcat server running the menu microservice.

 #### Validate